 Dashboard dependency

-Here’s an example of how quick response to emerging issues can have a positive impact on your customer experience.
+It’s not just about the insight that you look for, it’s the insight that finds you.
+More crucially, it’s how you respond to it.
+Here’s some examples of how a quick response to emerging issues can have a positive impact on your customer experience.

 What do you think?